alexhagiopol/alexhagiopol.github.io/_pages/resume.md

 * Integrated and adapted visual odometry and visual SLAM algorithms into the UAV’s navigation system, performed performance evaluations, and reported results and recommendations to technical leadership.

 [Institute for Robotics & Intelligent Machines @ Georgia Tech](robotics.gatech.edu)
-* Graduate Research Assistant (Advisor: Frank Delaert)
+* Graduate Research Assistant (Advisor: Frank Dellaert)
 * Atlanta, GA
 * Aug 2014 - May 2016